 Founded in Nov 2013, Wecash aims to transform the consumer finance experience for the world.
 It is the first private Chinese company to build a “lending robot” that helps funding sources to evaluate consumer credit worthiness, detect and prevent fraud, underwrite loans and reduce NPL by up to 70%.
 Headquartered in Beijing, Wecash has more than 1,500 employees across its offices in China, United States, Brazil, Singapore, Indonesia, India and Vietnam.
 Since founding, the company has raised more than US$230 million from investors and acquired more than 160 million users.Accurate as of Nov 2019

-I left Wecash in Nov 2019 after an eventful 3 years of building and scaling out a regional full-stack team that spanned the cities of Singapore, Beijing, Jakarta, Ho Chi Minh and even New Delhi at one point.
+I left Wecash in Oct 2019 after an eventful 3 years of building and scaling out a regional full-stack team from scratch.
+At my peak, I ran a team of almost 600 across the cities of Singapore, Beijing, Jakarta, Ho Chi Minh and even New Delhi at one point.
+It couldn’t have been a better point to leave Fintech for Sustainable Mobility.
 I’d been on the fence about leaving to start something new that was truly my own company and had been noodling on a new project within Silicon Straits.
-Everything reached tipping point as the stars aligned, and I ended up founding Ion Electric shortly after.
+Everything reached tipping point as the stars aligned, and I ended up founding Ion Mobility shortly after.

-In my spare time, I enjoy computer games, photography, food and fatherhood, and volunteer at The Birthday Collective, a not-for-profit “brain-heart-hand” trust of Singapore.
+In my spare time, I enjoy collecting vintage Apple devices, computer games, photography, food and fatherhood, and volunteer at The Birthday Collective, a not-for-profit “brain-heart-hand” trust of Singapore.